Suggested Searches

 Harold (Trey) Carlson

-Harold (Trey) Carlson has served as chief of staff for NASA’s John F. Kennedy Space Center in Florida since August 2022.
-In this role, Carlson is responsible for day-to-day operations at Kennedy, helping shape the strategic direction of the center while overseeing various policies and initiatives.
+Harold (Trey) Carlson has served as chief of staff for NASA’s John F. Kennedy Space Center in Florida since 2022.
+In this role, he is responsible for day-to-day operations, helping shape the strategic direction of the center while overseeing various policies and initiatives.

 Experience

-Prior to assuming his current role, Carlson served for five years as the Kennedy Space Center legislative affairs manager.
-He directed KSC’s legislative agenda, interfacing with Congress and with the State of Florida legislature as well as advocating for NASA’s exploration and science mission requirements and Kennedy’s multi-user spaceport needs.
+Before becoming chief of staff, Carlson served for five years as the center’s legislative affairs manager.
+He directed NASA Kennedy’s legislative agenda, interfacing with Congress and with the State of Florida legislature as well as advocating for NASA’s exploration and science mission requirements and NASA Kennedy’s multi-user spaceport needs.

-Carlson started with NASA in 2003 as a Presidential Management Fellow and worked at Glenn Research Center in Ohio in the Office of the Chief Financial Officer and Human Resources organizations before coming to Kennedy and working in the Launch Services Program.
+Carlson started with NASA in 2003 as a Presidential Management Fellow and worked at the NASA Glenn Research Center in Ohio.

 Education